storj/design-docs/20250828-bucket-eventing-phase-1.md

 ##### Compute Engine VM Instance

-The Spanner Change Stream Reader should be deployed to a Google Compute Engine VM instance in the same GCP project of the satellite and the same region of the Spanner instance.
+The Spanner Change Stream Reader should be deployed to a Google Compute Engine VM instance in the same GCP project as the satellite and the same region of the Spanner instance.

 The service account for this VM instance must be set to the `bucket-eventing` service account discussed above.